 Seeds come in all kinds of shapes and packages.
 The reason is that they need to travel.
 Underneath the parent tree is not a good place for a new tree to grow.
 So plants shape their seeds to go places.

-Some seeds can be carried on the wind.
+Some seeds are carried on the wind.
 Maple seeds are each attached to a big wing.
 When you drop one, the wing goes in a circle, like a helicopter blade.
 The twirling makes the seed fall more slowly, so if it is windy, it can travel farther.

 Other trees, such as oaks, rely on animals that stockpile seeds for the winter.
-Squirrels and jays gather acorns and stash them in hiding places for later eating.
+Squirrels and jays gather acorns and stash them in hiding places for eating later.
 The animals have excellent memories, and most of the seeds will get eaten.
 But maybe they’ll hide away more food they can eat.
-Or maybe some of the squirrels will die before the eat their winter’s stores.
+Or maybe some of the squirrels will die before they eat their winter’s stores.
 That’s enough for a few acorns to become trees.

 Other trees that rely on seed-eating animals: horse chestnuts.
 Horse chestnuts, a common street tree, has spiky fruits that contain richly brown, beautifully smooth seeds.
 British people call them “conkers” and kids in Britain play a game with them.
 You might want to check it out if you have a young anglophile.
 Horse chestnuts are poisonous to a lot of mammals, including humans and horses, but squirrels do eat them.